Toronto builds airport tunnel, loses ferry romance

-TORONTO (Reuters) - Canada’s biggest city is starting work on a tunnel that will eliminate the need for a short ferry ride to its downtown island airport, promising an extra draw to travellers seeking quick access to Toronto’s business core.
+TORONTO, March 9 (Reuters) - Canada’s biggest city is starting work on a tunnel that will eliminate the need for a short ferry ride to its downtown island airport, promising an extra draw to travelers seeking quick access to Toronto’s business core.

 Prime Minister Stephen Harper said the pedestrian link, to be operational by 2014, would help give Toronto’s Billy Bishop Airport the service it deserves.